-Ice Ridge No 2More Works By Cheryl Wilson Smith
+Ice Ridge No 2More Works By Cheryl Wilson Smith Glass 2017

-35.56 × 13.34 × 6.99 cm
+14 × 5.25 × 2.75 in 35.56 × 13.34 × 6.99 cm$2,500

 Wilson-Smith has lived in northern Ontario for many years “on the granite and gold of the Canadian Shield and surrounded by Boreal Forest”.
 Her glass works reflect the fragility and strength of the natural world.
 She was the 2014 winner of the RBC Award for Glass through the Canadian Clay and Glass Gallery that published a description of her work: “Wilson-Smith’s delicate and complex kiln-cast works are inspired by the Boreal Forest and rock shores of Red Lake where she lives.
 Created by translating drawings into countless individual layers of glass frit, her sculptures push the limits of glass while interpreting the northern Ontario light, landscape and wilderness.”